Twice-Ice/Sierpinski-Triangle/README.md

-# Sierpinski Triangle
+# Sierpinski Triangle With Scaling
- 2/5/24 Daily Code

- # contains all code to make a Sierpinski triangle in pygame.
-A link to the slideshow I followed is below screen initialization.
+## This is the fractal, sierpinski triangle, made in pygame.

+This project has python code to draw a sierpinski triangle using lines in pygame.
+It has scaling which allows for infinite zoom.

+# What I Learned:

+- recusive coding
+- screen culling
+- camera movement
+- camera scale